Manage Intelligent Capture

 Step 6

-To perform a live capture session, do the following:
+To do a live capture session:

 1. Click Start Live Capture at the top-right corner to start a live capture session.